treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 Also the Python standard library and built-ins (like `open`) accept `pathlib.Path` objects now.
 This means **you can start using pathlib, even if your dependencies don't**!

-Lastly, while `pathlib` is sometimes slower than the alternative the cases where this matters are often rare and **you can always jump back to using path strings for parts of your code that are particularly performance sensitive**.
+While `pathlib` is sometimes slower than the alternative the cases where this matters are often rare and **you can always jump back to using path strings for parts of your code that are particularly performance sensitive**.

 Using `pathlib` makes for more readable code.

 I'm going to reiterate what I said in my last post on `pathlib`: if you're on Python 3.6 or newer you should start using `pathlib`.
-It's lovely.
+The `pathlib` module is lovely: start using it!

 [pathlib]: https://docs.python.org/3/library/pathlib.html